 Public Prayers—Shared with the pastors, Prayer Chain, and Caregivers, verbal mention in worship, listed in the St. John’s News, and printed on the Prayer Focus flyer at Welcome Centers

-Hospitalized and/or Recovering this Week
+Hospitalized or Recovering this Week

 Keep in Prayer

-Curt Addicks, Alan Bean, Tim Beeler, Marilyn Blank, Henry Bruens, Jim Caster, Andrea Choban, Ellen Dalrymple, Ken Dohleman, Shirley Drobnak, Bob Fairbairn, Ben Goodman, Chris Goodman, Christie Goodman, Alex Haines, Betty Hines, June Kelley Hollenkamp, Sandy Irwin, David Johnson, Barb Jurgens, Janet Klinzing, Carter Knutson, Tom McAuley, Kari Mede-Frommell, Julie Megli, Deborah Moore, Pamela Sue Nelson, Bonnie Nelson, Jim Oberman, Doug Prochnow, Jessica Rathbun, Tim Reedy, John Schadler, Sylvia Sieberns, Bev Sohn, Bob Tasker, Karyn Therman, Dawn Urewicz, Weldon Walker, Jamie Wood
+Curt Addicks, Alan Bean, Tim Beeler, Marilyn Blank, Henry Bruens, Jim Caster, Andrea Choban, Ed Cronic, Ellen Dalrymple, Ken Dohleman, Shirley Drobnak, Bob Fairbairn, Ben Goodman, Chris Goodman, Christie Goodman, Alex Haines, Betty Hines, June Kelley Hollenkamp, Sandy Irwin, Barb Jurgens, Janet Klinzing, Carter Knutson, Tom McAuley, Kari Mede-Frommell, Julie Megli, Deborah Moore, Pamela Sue Nelson, Bonnie Nelson, Jim Oberman, Doug Prochnow, Jessica Rathbun, Tim Reedy, John Schadler, Sylvia Sieberns, Bev Sohn, Bob Tasker, Karyn Therman, Dawn Urewicz, Weldon Walker, Jamie Wood

 Prayers for those in the Military